Inverse bubbles from broken supersymmetry

+In Fig.\,\ref{fig:Tnuc} we perform a scan over the model parameter space, by fixing $m/\sqrt{F}=2$ and varying the coupling constant $\lambda$.
+The red line indicates the nucleation temperature, which always happens to be very close to the temperature where the barrier actually disappears.

-One can show that FOPTs with $\alpha_\vartheta = 0$ represent the limit of weak hydrodynamics, where $\Delta e= 0$ and $\Delta p=0$, with $\Delta f = f_+(T_+)-f_-(T_-)$.
-By continuity, this is supposed to separate inverse from direct PTs.
-This is confirmed by the results shown in Fig.\,\ref{fig:Tnuc}, where the line of vanishing $\alpha_\vartheta$ actually corresponds to the boundary between direct and inverse regions, which are determined independently by solving the fluid equations.
+For $\lambda \lesssim 1.63$, bubble nucleation occurs in the region where the hydrodynamics will be the one based on the (direct) detonation and deflagration types of solutions, while for $1.63 \lesssim \lambda \lesssim 1.68$ the hydrodynamics will be inverse.
+We can also notice that the condition of vanishing $\alpha_\vartheta$ actually corresponds to the boundary between direct and inverse regions, which are determined independently by solving the fluid equations.
 As we can see, the approximate condition in terms of the pseudo-trace, $\alpha_\theta = 0$, reproduces this separation fairly well.
 This can be traced back to the fact that the speed of sound is not strongly temperature dependent in this model.
-We present the precise relation between the generalised pseudo-trace and the pseudo-trace in the $\mu\nu$ model in Appendix \ref{app:munu}.

-{\it Inverse fluid solutions for $R$--symmetry breaking --} The hydrodynamics of inverse PTs was presented for the first time in Ref.~\cite{Barni:2024lkj, Bea:2024bxu}.
-There exist five different possible expansion modes with negative bulk velocities~\cite{Barni:2024lkj, Bea:2024bls}: i) inverse detonations (weak and Chapman-Jouguet (CJ)), ii) inverse deflagrations (weak and CJ), and iii) inverse hybrids (see Fig.\ref{fig:schematic}).
-The \emph{inverse detonation} (see left panel of Fig.\ref{fig:schematic}) is obtained by glueing a reaction front with $\xi_w = v_- < c_{s,-}$ and a rarefaction wave going from $v(\xi_w^+)$ to $0$ at $\xi = c_{s,+}$.
-In the plasma frame, the velocity $v(\xi_w^+)=\mu(v_-, v_+)$ with $v_-<v_+$ is always negative, where $\mu(v_-, v_+)=(v_--v_+)/(1-v_-v_+)$ is the Lorentz transformed velocity.
-Notice however that since $\xi$ is positive the bubble is actually expanding.
-Across the rarefaction wave, namely from $\xi = c_{s,+}$ to $\xi = \xi_w$, the pressure as well as the velocity decreases.
+{\it Inverse fluid solutions for $R$--symmetry breaking --} The hydrodynamics of inverse PTs was presented for the first time in Ref.~\cite{Barni:2024lkj, Bea:2024bxu} (see also\,\cite{Bea:2024bls}): there exist five different possible expansion modes with negative bulk velocities: i) inverse detonations (weak and Chapman-Jouguet (CJ)), ii) inverse deflagrations (weak and CJ), and iii) inverse hybrids.

-The \emph{inverse deflagrations} (see right panel of Fig.\ref{fig:schematic}) are obtained by glueing a reaction front with $v_+ = \xi_w > v_{J, \rm inv}$, where $v_{J, \rm inv}$ is the inverse Jouguet velocity\footnote{This quantity, first introduced in~\cite{Barni:2024lkj}, characterizes the transition between inverse detonations and inverse hybrid regimes and is defined as the velocity of the fastest (slowest) moving wall for an inverse detonation (inverse hybrid).}, and $v_- > c_{s,-}$ followed by a compression wave ending with a shock front.

-Finally, in the regime between inverse detonations and inverse deflagration, for $c_{s,+}>\xi_w>v_{J, \rm inv}$ the steady state is an \emph{inverse hybrid} (see middle panel of Fig.\ref{fig:schematic}).
-This solution consists of a rarefaction wave glued to a detonation front, followed by a compression wave and finally a shock wave.
-We can also define the largest possible window in which inverse hybrid solutions can exist by selecting the slowest possible inverse Jouguet velocity.
-This constraint leads to the condition $c_{s,-}^2 < \xi_w < c_{s,+}$ (see Appendix \ref{app:hydro} for more details).